April, the same as

 Rainfall

 In Mogadishu, during April, the rain falls for 5 days and regularly aggregates up to 61mm (2.4") of precipitation.
-In Mogadishu, during the entire year, the rain falls for 47 days and collects up to 429.2mm (16.9") of precipitation.
+Throughout the year, in Mogadishu,

 Sea temperature